Responsible reporting: Upstart editorial guidelines

 - The need for careful thought around the context in which the violence occurs and the complexity of the subject.

 Before writing any article about these subjects, please consult with The Australian Press Council’s Advisory Guidelines of Family and Domestic Violence Reporting.
-Additionally, consult with EVA’s ‘Responsible Reporting of violence against women’ guidelines.
+Additionally, consult with Our Watch’s guidelines on reporting violence against women/

-Culturally sensitive reporting: Reporting on Australian Indigenous culture
+Culturally sensitive reporting: Reporting on First Nations people of Australia

 Many Australian government agencies and media bodies have developed protocols for reporting on and depicting Aboriginal Australians and Torres Strait Islanders.
 These protocols have been created in consultation with Aboriginal and Torres Strait islander groups to acknowledge and honour their unique culture and traditions, and to ensure journalists report on them respectfully.